solid-contrib/conformance-test-harness/README.md

 ### Session based login
 Some IdPs make is easy to authenticate without a browser by supporting form based login and sessions.
 The test harness has the capability to use this mechanism to login and get access tokens.
 The configuration that must be saved for each user is:
-* WebID
 * Username
 * Password

 The harness also needs to know the login path to use on the IdP and the origin that has been registered as the trusted app for the users.

-This mechanism will work in CI environments and the passwords could be passed in as external secrets.
+This mechanism will work in CI environments where the credentials can be passed in as secrets.

+### Client credentials
+**NOTE: Not yet implemented**

+This relies on an IdP that supports this grant mechanism and which has had users pre-registered.

+The configuration that must be saved for each user is:
+* Client Id (a WebID)
+* Client Secret

 ## Usage